Hudsen History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Hudsen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hudsen family to the New World and Oceana
+Migration of the Hudsen family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Hudsen, or a variant listed above to cross the Atlantic and come to North America were : Robert Hudson, who arrived in Virginia in 1623; William Hudson, who settled in Virginia in 1635; Ralph Hudson, who settled in Massachusetts with his wife Marie and three children in 1635.